NaN-Name-bilbil/RealAvatarN/README.md

 ---

-This project is built upon [HeyGem](https://github.com/GuijiAI/HeyGem.ai) by DUIX.COM / GuijiAI and is subject to the **DUIX.COM Community License**.
+The inference code in this plugin is an **original C++ implementation**, inspired by HeyGem's technical framework.
+Model weights are sourced from DUIX.COM / HeyGem and are subject to the **DUIX.COM Community License**.

 By using or distributing this plugin, you agree to: